mebusy/notes/dev_notes/Maxq.md

 **Lemma 9 (Shielding)** Let s be a state such that in all paths from the root of the graph down to node Mᵢ there is a subtask j (possibly equal to i) whose termination predicate Tⱼ(s) is true , then the Q nodes of Mᵢ do not need to represent C values for state s.

+As with the Termination condition, the Shielding condition can be verified by analyzing the structure of the MAXQ graph and identifying nodes whose ancestor tasks are terminated.

 In the Taxi domain, a simple example of this arises in the Put task,  which is terminated in all states where the passenger is not in the taxi.
 This means that we do not need to represent C(Root,s, Put) in these states.

 The result is that, when combined with the Termination condition above, we do not need to explicitly represent the completion function for Put at all!

 <h2 id="fb8187ec15df35190dbc58aa6d7d4815"></h2>